Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 # Solarus-ARPG-Game-Development-Book
 This is a book to help with some Solarus basics.
-I do not plan on completing it alone, but will add to it when I can.
+I will add to it when I can.

 **Coming Next in a random order:**